Codecademy/docs/content/ruby/concepts/modules/modules.md

 ---
-Title: 'Modules'
+Title: "Modules"
-Description: 'In Ruby, modules are collections of classes, methods, and constants.
+Description: "In Ruby, modules are collections of classes, methods, and constants.
 They lend extra functionality to classes that include them.
 Modules are defined with a module...end block.
-For example: rb module ModuleName include OtherModule CONSTANT = 123 def method_1'
+For example: rb module ModuleName include OtherModule CONSTANT = 123 def method_1"
 Subjects:
-  - 'Web Development'
+  - "Web Development"
-  - 'Computer Science'
+  - "Computer Science"
 Tags:
-  - 'Modules'
+  - "Modules"
-  - 'Classes'
+  - "Classes"
-  - 'Methods'
+  - "Methods"
-  - 'Files'
+  - "Files"
 CatalogContent:
-  - 'learn-ruby'
+  - "learn-ruby"
-  - 'paths/front-end-engineer-career-path'
+  - "paths/front-end-engineer-career-path"
 ---

 In Ruby, modules are collections of classes, methods, and constants.
 They lend extra functionality to classes that include them.